Oxborough to Gooderstone heritage walk

 As you walk down and past Elm Place, the farmland to your left is designated a Special Protection Area.
 This important European designation is due to the birds that can be found living in the area, such as stone curlew, nightjar and woodlark.
-This area of farmland is designated as a site of special scientific interest (SSSI) and is good for farmland birds, brown hare and bats.
-The nightjar in this picture is a nocturnal bird which can be seen hawking for food at dusk and dawn.
+This area of farmland is designated as a Site of Special Scientific Interest (SSSI) and is good for farmland birds, brown hare and bats.
+The nightjar is a nocturnal bird which can be seen hawking for food at dusk and dawn.
 They arrive in the UK between April and May, and leave around August to September.

-Now walk for around half a mile until reaching a public bridleway on the right (Mill Drove).
+Now walk for around ½ mile (800m) until reaching a public bridleway on the right (Mill Drove).
 Follow this bridleway until the end and turn left on to Chalkrow Lane.

 Mill Drove is an old drovers' road (now a public bridleway), which in years gone by hosted a post-mill (hence the name).
 This mill appears on maps from the late 1700s to early 1800s but little is now known about it.

 Follow the lane and on the way look out for the remains of Chalkrow Lane Tower Mill on the right.
 The gate to the yard has an interesting plate (seemingly of LNER railway vintage).